 - Discounts are only for longer subscriptions

-2. Surfshark – the cheapest VPN for torrenting
+2. Surfshark – one of the cheapest VPNs that allow torrenting

-With that said, this VPN service is one of the fastest we've tested, so the speeds shouldn't be an issue.
-Plus, they have added a WireGuard tunneling protocol, with which you’ll barely even notice that you’re using a VPN.
+Speed: This VPN service is one of the fastest we've tested, so the speeds shouldn't be an issue.
+They have one of the fastest WireGuard tunneling protocol, with which your torrenting speed will remain quite solid.

 - Low price